AGRINFO AGRINFO logo

 Summary

-The European Union (EU) is discussing its review of maximum residue levels (MRLs) for copper compounds.
-This may involve reducing the MRLs on a wide range of products, which is likely to have an impact on suppliers.
+The European Union (EU) will raise the maximum residue levels (MRLs) for copper compounds on a wide range of products.

-EU discusses revision of MRLs for copper compounds
+EU to raise MRLs for copper compounds on certain foods

 Update

-The European Union (EU) is discussing its review of maximum residue levels (MRLs) for copper compounds.
-This may involve reducing the MRLs on a wide range of products, which is likely to have an impact on suppliers.
+The European Union (EU) will raise the maximum residue levels (MRLs) for copper compounds on a wide range of products.

 Impacted Products